What is Attention Deficit Hyperactivity Disorder (ADHD)?

 Treatment may include:

-Psychostimulants (also known as stimulants) are the most used ADHD medicines.
+Psychostimulants (also known as stimulants) are the most-used ADHD medicines.
 Although these drugs are called stimulants, they have a calming effect in people with ADHD.
 These medicines are used for their ability to increase the level of chemicals in the brain that help the child to better maintain attention and show greater self-control.
-They have been shown to give the greatest improvement in the core symptoms of ADHD (inattention, impulsivity, and hyperactivity).
-Treatment with a psychostimulant is highly effective in 75 to 90 percent of children with ADHD.
+They have been shown to give the greatest improvement in the core symptoms of ADHD (inattention, impulsivity and hyperactivity).
+Treatment with a psychostimulant is highly effective in 75% to 90% of children with ADHD.

 Stimulants take effect in the body quickly.
-They work for one to four hours (in their short-acting forms; extended-release formulations usually last two to three times as long as their short-acting counterpart).
-Then they leave the body.
-Doses of stimulant medications need to be timed to match the demands of the child's schedule.
-Current research suggests that most children with ADHD who respond to medicine benefit most from taking it every day. it has a positive impact not just at school but also in their behavior at home and other social settings.
+They work for four to 12 hours depending on whether the child takes a short-acting or a long-acting (“extended release”) type.
+Current research suggests that most children with ADHD who respond to medicine benefit most from taking it every day, as it can have a positive impact not just at school but also in their behavior at home and other social settings.

 There are several different ADHD medicines that may be used alone or in combination.
-Your health care provider will decide which medicine is right based on your child’s symptoms and needs.
-Always follow your health care provider's instructions on how to take ADHD medicine.
+Your healthcare provider will decide which medicine is right based on your child’s symptoms and needs.
+Always follow your healthcare provider's instructions on how to take ADHD medicine.
 Some ADHD medicines have side effects.
-If your child has side effects, contact your health care provider right away.
+These include nausea, reduced appetite and headaches.
+If your child has side effects, contact your healthcare provider right away.
 Most side effects of stimulant use are mild.
 They may decrease with regular use and respond to dose changes.

 Psychosocial Treatments

-Training in behavior management skills for parents occurs in a group setting.
+Training in behavior management skills for parents happens in a group setting.
 This encourages parent-to-parent support.
 Behavior management skills may include the following:

-Teachers may also be taught behavior management skills to use in the classroom setting.
-Training for teachers usually includes use of daily behavior reports that communicate in-school behaviors to parents.
+- Teachers may also be taught behavior management skills to use in the classroom setting.
+Training for teachers usually includes using daily behavior reports that communicate in-school behaviors to parents.

-Behavior management techniques tend to improve targeted behaviors (such as completing schoolwork or keeping the child's hands to himself / herself).
-But they are not usually helpful in reducing the child's broader difficulties with inattention, hyperactivity, or impulsivity.
+Behavior management techniques tend to improve targeted behaviors (such as completing schoolwork or keeping the child's hands to themself.)
+They can also significantly improve the relationship between parents and their children.